doggy-png/luma-launcher/README.md

 ## Features in development

 - Microsoft account sign-in in the system browser, with authorization-code flow, PKCE and a local desktop callback.
+Resolved we can sign in your minecraft acc now
+-
 - Authenticated Minecraft profile retrieval and skin viewing or updating through the official services.
 - Java runtime support, separate 1.8.9 vanilla and Forge instances, and configurable game settings.
 - Compatible mod discovery and installation through Modrinth, with dependency handling and file integrity checks.